Holy cow! Loose animal seen galloping on Michigan freeway

 EVERYONE STAY SAFE GOING NORTHBOUND 131 THERE'S A SOUTHBOUND COW pic.twitter.com/o41tSoVx3x

-Allegan County Central Dispatch told WOOD-TV the cow belonged to the Silver Dollar Rodeo near Wayland, and was captured and returned home safely.
+Allegan County Central Dispatch told Grand Rapids-based WOOD-TV the cow belonged to the Silver Dollar Rodeo near Wayland, and was captured and returned home safely.

 Any day we get to talk about a cow blocking 131 in the news is a good day!
 LOL #NewsyNews https://t.co/9h1yFiDhfU pic.twitter.com/iXbSiv3emq— STAR1057 (@STAR1057) January 29, 2018